Kragujevac, 2024, part 4 (Kragujevac)

 Children’s Library in Kragujevac

-The house represents the legacy of Professor Jovan Mirković (1871-1945).
+The house represents the legacy foundation of Professor Jovan Mirković (1871-1945).
 Originally built as his family home, Professor Mirković bequeathed it for future generations under the condition that it could only be used for cultural purposes.
 The house was constructed in accordance with the architectural style predominant in the first half of the 20th century and was reconstructed in the early 21st century, preserving all essential elements.

 From my reading, I understand that the house contains seven more legacies donated by several prominent citizens of Kragujevac – three art collections and four book collections.
 This highlights the beauty of selfless bequests to the people, in contrast to (often ungrateful) direct heirs.